tobybellwood/lagoon_varnish/README.txt

 CONFIGURATION
 -------------

 There should be no configuration required beyond enabling the module.
-As long as it is running on a Lagoon environment it will deal with clearning Varnish cache.
+As long as it is running on a Lagoon environment it will deal with clearing Varnish cache.

 MAINTAINERS
 -----------